 The Town has a rich history.
-The Lake Koshkonong area, to the Town's northwest, was inhabited for thousands of years by various Native American groups including the mound building societies and later the Winnebago, Potawotomi, Sauk, Fox, and Menominee tribes.
-The Winnebago in particular figure prominently in the history of the area.
-The name Koshkonong is Winnebago meaning, "the lake we live on" and the largest Native American settlement in the State of Wisconsin in the early 19th century was a Winnebago settlement just northwest of the Town.
+The Lake Koshkonong area was inhabited for thousands of years by various Native American groups including the mound building societies, and later the Winnebago, Potawotomi, Sauk, Fox, and Menominee tribes.
+The Winnebagos, in particular, figure prominently in the history of the area.
+The name Koshkonong is Winnebago meaning, "the lake we live on" and the largest Native American settlement in the State of Wisconsin in the early 19th century was a Winnebago settlement just north of the Town.